S2se/S2se.github.io/_posts/2024-11-19-Banana-quality.markdown

 ---
 layout: post
-title:  "[Project] Analysis Banana Quality"
+title:  "[Project] Optimizing Banana Quality: A Predictive Model"
 date:   2024-11-19 14:03:36 +0900
 categories: [Project, Python]
 ---

 # Description
-## A model for finding a high-quality bananas
+## Optimizing Banana Quality: A Predictive Models

+This project involves building a Random Forest Classifier to predict and evaluate high-quality bananas using the Banana Quality Dataset.
+Below is a detailed breakdown of the steps taken in the model development process, along with insights derived during the analysis.
 - The dataset : [Dataset_from_Kaggle](https://www.kaggle.com/datasets/mrmars1010/banana-quality-dataset/data)
 - Build a RandomForest Classifier